lkell/BarnesHut/README.md

 ## Future Updates
 Future updates to this project will include:
-- An Exporter class that can be used to export the trajectories of all particles during a simulation into a file.
-- Updates to the Animator class so that it can create an animation using a Barnes Hut trajectories export file.
+- A Swing-based graphical user interface that will be used to create, run, save, and import animations.
+This interface will make use of the classes defined in this project.
 - A vectorless implementation of the Barnes Hut simulation.
-Using the custom Vector2D class aids in redability, but constantly creating new objects instead of just using primitive types decreases the performance of the simulator.
+Using the custom Vector2D class aids in redability, but using primitive types in place of constantly creating new objects will improve the simulator performance.
 - Additional integration methods.

 ## About the Simulation